pzzp/steamcommunity_relay/README.md

 # steamcommunity_relay
-relay steam's request of steamcommunity.com to proxy
+Relay steam's request of steamcommunity.com to proxy

+Modifying hosts file to resovle steamcommnity.com to 127.0.0.1 is needed.